grafana/mimir/tools/copyblocks/README.md

 # Copyblocks

-This program can copy Mimir blocks server-side between two buckets on the same object storage service provider.
+This program can copy Mimir blocks between two buckets.
+By default the copy will be performed server-side if both buckets are on the same object storage service provider.
+If the buckets are on different object storage providers, or if `--client-side-copy` is passed, then the copy will be performed client side.

-The currently supported services are Google Cloud Storage (GCS) and Azure Blob Storage (ABS).
+The currently supported services are Amazon Simple Storage Service (S3 and S3-compatible), Azure Blob Storage (ABS), and Google Cloud Storage (GCS).

 ## Features